chasesaddy/reactjs-basics-expensify-budget-app/README.md

-# First go at learning React
+# First go at React
-Quickly going through basic Udemy React tutorial by Andrew
+Going through the basic Udemy React tutorial by Andrew Mead